KellyTTan/Documentation/invoice pre approval/documentation/median_vuln.md

 # Median Alerts Found on Invoice Pre-Approval [OWASP Zap]
 The following are median alerts that are found after conducting scans on invoice pre-approval pages.
-The two main alerts found are CSRF and Cross Domain Misconfiguration.
-The preventions for these alerts are listed for reference.
+The two main alerts found are Cross-Site Request Forgery and Cross Domain Misconfiguration.
+Other medium alerts are listed below along with their preventions.

 ## Cross-Site Request Forgery (CSRF)
 - Aka one-click attack or session riding